Vitek-Lab/MSstatsPTM/README.md

 # MSstatsPTM

-The goal of MSstatsPTM is to ...
+The goal of MSstatsPTM is to provide general statistical methods for quantitative characterization of post-translational modifications.

 ## Installation